Linaro/documentation/Contribute/OEYocto/README.md

 # Contributions to OpenEmbedded Reference Platform Build

-OpenEmbedded Reference Platform Build layer descriptions and how/where to send patches
+OpenEmbedded Reference Platform Build layer descriptions and how/where to send patches.

 ## Layers